cooperwo1f/Thesis/dmx_dummy_fixture.md

   - Using DMXSerial library [link](https://github.com/mathertel/DMXSerial)
     - Receives all incoming DMX packets using interrupts and stores them in an internal array
-    - Individual channels are never written independantly eith DMX, instead all 512 channels of a "universe" are sent as a "frame"
+    - Individual channels are never written independently with DMX, instead all 512 channels of a "universe" are sent as a "frame"
     - Can have multiple universes
     - Every fixture in a universe receives data for every channel, then filters its specific channel
     - Because of this the channels are not required to be sent, instead the channels are 1+ the data array index